kmamal/node-sdl/README.md

 ### sdl.power.info

 * `<object>`
   * `state: <string>|<null>` One of `'noBattery'`, `'battery'`, `'charging'`, `'charged'`.
-Will be `null` if it can't be determinded.
+Is `null` if it can't be determinded.
-  * `seconds: <number>|<null>` Seconds of battery life left.
-Will be `null` if not running on battery, or if it can't be determinded.
+  * `seconds: <number>|<null>` Seconds of battery life left, or `null` if not running on battery or if it can't be determinded.
-  * `percent: <number>|<null>` Percentage of battery life left.
-Will be `null` if not running on battery, or if it can't be determinded.
+  * `percent: <number>|<null>` Percentage of battery life left, or `null` if not running on battery or if it can't be determinded.

 The curent power information of the device.

 ## Helpers

-The `@kmamal/sdl` library can only be imported from the main thread.
+The `@kmamal/sdl` library must only be imported from the main thread.
 If you try importing it from a `worker_thread` you will get an error.
-This is mainly due to some limitations in SDL itself (it's often unsafe to call functions from threads other than the one that called `SDL_Init`) as well as Node.js native modules (each thread gets it's own instance of the module and it's hard to make them talk with each other).
+This is mainly due to some limitations in SDL itself (it's often unsafe to call functions from threads other than the one that called `SDL_Init`) as well as Node.js native modules (each thread gets its own instance of the module and it's hard to make them talk with each other).

 It's often useful however to offload CPU-heavy work to a thread, so the main thread can respond to input events faster.
 This is still possible!
 Even if the threads do not have access to the SDL-related functions, they can still write data to buffers and then pass those buffers to the main thread from where they can be passed to SDL.
 One thing is missing: While the core of the library is not needed, it's nice to have the helper functions, for example when writing an audio renderer it's nice to have the [`readSample`](#sdlaudioreadsampleformat-buffer-offset), [`writeSample`](#sdlaudiowritesampleformat-buffer-value-offset), etc functions.

 Since these are just helpers and don't call any SLD code underneath it's safe to use them.
 They are made available through the `@kmamal/sdl/helpers` sub-module that does not load any of the native code.
 For an example of their use see [this example](https://github.com/kmamal/node-sdl/blob/master/examples/12-audio-thread/audio-worker.js).

 The functions included in `@kmamal/sdl/helpers` are: